 Your ability to own property immediately ceases on your death, and all of your assets must be transferred to someone else -i.e., "you can't take it with you."
 In addition, your debts and liabilities must be settled and any taxes due must be paid.
 Probate is the legal process whereby your debts and taxes are settled and paid, and the property you owned is transferred to your intended beneficiaries.
-The probate process is based in the courts; however, unlike most states, Washington courts generally have little direct involvement in probate procedure in which a personal representative of a solvent estate generally administers the estate without involvement of the court, other than to open and close the estate.
+The probate process is based in the courts; however, unlike most states, Washington courts generally have little direct involvement in probate matters.
+Compared to many states, Washington has a simple and streamlined probate procedure in which a personal representative of a solvent estate generally administers the estate without involvement of the court, other than to open and close the estate.